Pornhub owners 'profit from revenge porn'

 However, the appearance of those six videos on Pornhub gave someone the opportunity to create about 100 video clips, and these were subsequently re-uploaded to the site.

-But when she reported this to the site, it was "not very helpful" in its response, she said.
+But when she reported this to the site some six months later, it was "not very helpful" in its response, she said.

 Sophie was put in touch with another company, which handles Pornhub's requests to take down videos, but she said it too was unresponsive.